SpiridonVlad/Smart-Real-Estate/README.md

 # Smart Real Estate Management System

-This project is a comprehensive platform for managing property listings, client inquiries, and transactions.
-It incorporates a machine learning module to predict property market trends and provide valuable insights.
+This project is a comprehensive platform for managing property listings and client inquiries.
+It incorporates a machine learning module to predict a properties value.
 The system follows a clean architecture to ensure modularity and scalability.

-Key features include:
+Key Features:

+-Containerized Deployment
+Built with Docker to containerize both the application and the database for consistent and reliable deployment.

+-CQRS Architecture
--CQRS for handling property listings and client inquiries separately.
+Implements Command Query Responsibility Segregation (CQRS) to handle property listings and client inquiries separately for enhanced performance.

--MediatR for managing commands and queries.
+-MediatR Integration
+Uses MediatR to manage commands and queries in a clean and decoupled manner.

+-Real-Time Messaging
+Powered by SignalR, providing real-time communication capabilities.

+-Database Solutions
+PostgreSQL for entity data storage.
--PostgreSQL for data storage.
+SQLite for lightweight identity data storage.

+-Secure Authentication and Authorization
--JWT for secure authentication and authorization.
+Implements JWT (JSON Web Tokens) for robust authentication and authorization.

+-Modern Frontend
--Angular & Angular Material for a responsive and attractive frontend.
+Developed with Angular to deliver a responsive and intuitive user interface.

--Machine Learning for market trend prediction.
+-Machine Learning Module
+Includes an AI-driven module for property price predictions to enhance decision-making.